ELEVATE-Project/project-service/healthCheck/README.md

 # Health Check Configuration Guide

-This project uses the `elevate-services-health-check` package to perform health checks for internal components like MongoDB, Kafka, and dependent microservices.
+This project uses the `elevate-project-services-health-check` package to perform health checks for internal components like MongoDB, Kafka, and dependent microservices.

 To enable this, create a configuration file (`health.config.js`) that defines what to check and how.